centreon/centreon-engine/README.md

 **For Centos 7 :**
 First of all, check if you have these packages installed :

-    git, make, cmake, gcc-c++, python3, epel-release, cmake3
+    git, make, gcc-c++, python3, epel-release, cmake3

 If they are not installed, please install them.
+Make sure to install epel-release before cmake3, if you install them both together it will not find cmake3.
+    $> yum install git make cmake gcc-c++ python3 epel-release
+    $> yum install cmake3

 Conan is needed as well but make sure to install gcc before conan.
 When you are ready do :